 The Audit Committee reviews reports from management and discusses policies with respect to significant enterprise-wide risks facing the company, including, but not limited to financial risks such as treasury risks, cybersecurity and information technology risks, and how such risks are being identified, assessed and managed by the company and management.
 In addition, the Audit Committee is responsible for overseeing risks related to the company's financial condition (including matters such as liquidity, debt levels, credit ratings and interest rate risk exposure), capital structure (including sources and uses of capital), and long-term financing strategy.
 The Audit Committee oversees our management of financial risks by, among other things, reviewing our significant accounting policies, maintaining oversight of our internal audit function, holding regular executive sessions with our Chief Financial Officer and Chief Audit Executive, and engaging in regular discussion with representatives of our independent auditors.
-The Audit Committee oversees our management of compliance risk by receiving regular legal, compliance and regulatory updates from legal counsel, including, from time-to-time, outside counsel.
-Our management provides an enterprise risk management report to the Audit Committee on a regular basis, and this report catalogues the top risks that management believes to be facing the company.
+The Audit Committee oversees our management provides an enterprise risk management report to the Audit Committee on a regular basis, and this report catalogues the top risks that management believes to be facing the company.
 The Chair of the Audit Committee reports to the Board on the Committee's activities.